sophiemiddleton/pyfitter/py-fitter/README.md

 zfit allows for custom (and predefined) -log likelihood maximizaton.
 Underneath it interfaces with iminuit and TensorFlow and is purely python based.

-We import the Mu2e ntuples using uproot and awkward array.
+We import the Mu2e ntuples using uproot and store it as an awkward array.

 ## Our interface: